Health

 What are the signs and symptoms of pancreatic cancer?

 Pancreatic cancer is the third leading cause of cancer-related death in the United States.
 It often develops without early symptoms, making it difficult to detect until the cancer has progressed to an advanced stage.
-By the time this cancer causes symptoms, it has often grown large or already spread to other parts of the body.
-But knowing your risk factors and the warning signs to look out for may help to find pancreatic cancer sooner.
-Here you’ll learn more about this serious disease.
+By the time pancreatic cancer causes symptoms, it has often grown large or already spread to other parts of the body.
+Understanding your risk factors and the warning signs to look out for may help find pancreatic cancer sooner.

 Pancreatic cancer basics